 Most people suffer from stress at some point in their lives.
 Showing signs of stress does not mean that you are a weak person, just human like everybody else.
-Stress affects different people in different ways — your attitude and personality play a big part in how it affects you, and how you cope with it.
+Stress affects different people in different ways — your attitude, genetics and personality play a big part in how it affects you, and how you cope with it.

 What is stress?